 To TGbf Editor: Please add the following text after P134L17 in subclause 11.55.1.4 in D1.1.

-If the sensing initiator receives a Sensing Measurement Response frame with a status code equal to SUCCESS after aSensingFrameExchangeExpiry timeout period, the sensing initiator shall send a Sensing Measurement Termination frame with the Measurement Session ID that is identical to the Measurement Session ID in the received Sensing Measurement Response frame. (#1978)
+If the sensing initiator receives a Sensing Measurement Response frame with a status code equal to SUCCESS after aSensingFrameExchangeExpiry timeout period of sending the corresponding Sensing Measurement Request frame, the sensing initiator should send a Sensing Measurement Termination frame with the Measurement Session ID carried in the received Sensing Measurement Response frame. (#1978)

-If the sensing responder receives a Sensing Measurement Request frame with a Measurement Session ID that corresponds to a Measurement Session that has not been terminated with the same sensing initiator, the sensing responder shall not respond with a Sensing Measurement Response frame. (#1978)
+If the sensing responder receives a Sensing Measurement Request frame with a Measurement Session ID that corresponds to a measurement session that has not been terminated with the same sensing initiator, the sensing responder should not respond with a Sensing Measurement Response frame. (#1978)

 SP: